First Access Visa® Card review: Costly credit for little payoff

 Rates and fees: Packs on high costs for cardholders

 Like many other credit-building cards, the downsides to the First Access Visa are buried in the credit card agreement’s fine print.
 The card charges exorbitant interest and maintenance fees, even for a card designed for people with poor credit.
-With all of the First Access Visa card’s fees combined, you could spend close to $300 a year (the same amount as your initial credit limit) just to hold the card.
+With all of the First Access Visa card’s fees combined, you could spend hundreds of dollars a year just to hold the card.

 - Sign-on fee: First Access charges a one-time program fee of $95 once your application is approved.

-- Annual fee: The first year’s fee is $75, charged upfront and deducted from your overall credit limit.
-This means your $300 credit limit will actually start out at just $225.
-After the first year, the fee drops to $48 annually.
+- Annual fee: The first year’s fee can range from $50 to $125, depending on your approved credit limit.
+The annual fee is charged upfront and deducted from your overall credit limit.
+This means if you're approved for a $300 credit limit, it will actually start at just $225.
+After the first year, the fee drops to $48 annually, regardless of your credit limit.
 There is also a $29 annual fee on supplementary cards.

-- Monthly service fees: While there is no monthly service fee in the first year, this kicks in from month 13 at a cost of $8.25 per month (or another $99 per year).
+- Monthly service fees: Although there is no monthly service fee in the first year, it becomes applicable starting at month 13, ranging from $6.25 per month ($75 per year) to $10.25 per month (or $123 per year).

 - Credit limit increase fee: After the first year, you become eligible for a limit increase assessment.
 The cost of this assessment is 25 percent, meaning that if your limit is increased by $50, the fee is $12.50.